-Nyeema C. Watson is the vice chancellor for diversity, inclusion, and civic engagement at Rutgers University–Camden, where she oversees efforts to build an inclusive campus community while connecting the resources of the university with communities in Camden and across southern New Jersey.
+Nyeema C. Watson is the Senior Vice Chancellor for Strategy, Diversity and Community Engagement at Rutgers University–Camden, where she oversees efforts to build an inclusive campus community while connecting the resources of the university with communities in Camden and across southern New Jersey.

 Working with students, faculty, and staff, Watson leads campus efforts to establish diversity, equity, and inclusion as key institutional values in recruitment, retention, the curriculum, and civic and community engagement.
 She serves as Rutgers–Camden’s liaison to the office of the university’s Senior Vice President for Equity as Rutgers embarks on the development of a universitywide diversity strategic plan.